 - New home construction and connection to the main sewer line.

-- Construction of a secondary dwelling or accessory building structure.
+- Construction of an Accessory Dwelling Unit (ADU) or accessory building structure.

 - Demolition of an existing building and construction of a new building.

 - Replacement or installation of any sewer lateral, clean out, or backflow protection system.

 - Construction, installation, or substantial repair of any plumbing system which is connected to a sanitary sewer.

 - The change of use in any commercial, industrial, or quasi-public structure which substantially impact the quantity or quality of the effluent flowing from the structure to the District's sanitary sewer system as determined by the District Manager and Engineer.

 Procedure for Obtaining a Connection Permit and or Project Clearance Letter